rickkky/blag/README.md

-# glas
+# vectrix

-Graphics linear algebra subroutine.
 A easy-to-use math library to perform vector and matrix operations in JavaScript/TypeScript, designed for the needs of graphics apis like WebGL or WebGPU.